 Rental providers or agents must make sure the repair is done immediately.

 If the rental provider or agent does not respond to the request, the renter can organise and pay for the repair.
 They can only do this if the repair does not cost more than $2500.
-The rental provider must pay them back within seven days.
+The rental provider must pay them back within 7 days.
+If the funds are not reimbursed within 7 days, the renter can apply to VCAT for a compensation order.

 Renters who cannot afford to pay for $2500 up front can contact us using our online enquiries form.